 Short Bio & Research Activity

 My academic research primarily focuses on Political Economy and Applied Microeconomics broadly defined.
 I have worked on political institutions and their design, elections and political campaigns, behavior in legislatures, campaign finance, lobbying, regulation, housing markets, and banking.
 I have also worked on topics related to the political economy of development, corruption, patronage, ethnic politics, and intra-state conflict.
-I have also interests in Finance, Development Economics, and Macroeconomics.
+I have interests in Finance, Development Economics, and Macroeconomics.

 My teaching interests are in Political Economy, Applied Econometrics, Macroeconomics, and Data Science.